elenekat/Installing_FLASH/README.md

 ```bash
 sudo make install
 ```
-note: you can also update hdf5 and hypre to newer version, but this versions work fine.
+note: If you wish, you can also update hdf5 and hypre to newer version.

 That should be it. cd out of hypre directory: